Outdoor Fun

 The Historic Leakey Inn

 This intimate venue features live music on Friday and Saturday nights.
-Make it an evening with house-made soups and sandwiches.
-Beer and wine available with indoor and outdoor patio seating.
+Make it an evening with homemade soups and sandwiches.
+Beer and wine are available with indoor and outdoor patio seating.

 Located at 527 S. Highway 83 in Leakey, north of Concan.
 Open Thursday through Saturday from 11 a.m. to 10 p.m.